pierreyou/Genotype_Imputation_Pipeline_for_GWAS/README.md

 4. Genotype imputation.

 ## Description
 First 2 steps can be achieved by following the links, https://github.com/sritchie73/liftOverPlink and  https://www.well.ox.ac.uk/~wrayner/tools/index.html#Checking respectively.
+However, a script for step 1 has been provided assuming that the starting file is in plink format.

 The last 2 steps can be achieved by editing required variables in provided bash scripts such as file names, directory paths and binary file locations and changing/adding optional parameters.